aananthcn/prms-ios/PrivacyPolicy_PRMS.md

 If you have any questions about this Privacy Policy, please contact us:

 - By email: c.n.aananth@gmail.com
-- By visiting our website: [https://github.com/aananthcn/PRMS-iOS](https://github.com/aananthcn/PRMS-iOS)
+- By visiting our website: [https://github.com/aananthcn/PRMS](https://github.com/aananthcn/PRMS)

 ---

-This privacy policy reflects that the PRMS-iOS app does not collect, store, or transmit any data, ensuring user privacy and control.
+This privacy policy reflects that the PRMS app does not collect, store, or transmit any data, ensuring user privacy and control.